dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 1『体现了「函数」封装思维。』

-About Modifying Selection Sets (AutoLISP).
+#### About Modifying Selection Sets (AutoLISP)

 Once a selection set has been created, you can add entities to it or remove entities from it with ssadd and ssdel.
 You can use the ssadd function to create a new selection set or add entities to an existing selection set.
 The following example code creates a selection set that includes the first and last entities in the current drawing (entnext and entlast):

 ```c
 (setq fname (entnext))                 ; Gets first entity in the drawing.